 Tongue-tie may interfere with breast-feeding.
 Your baby may have trouble sticking out their tongue.
 As they age, tongue-tie may interfere with speech and their self-confidence.

 Not all cases of tongue-tie cause problems, however.
 If you’re concerned, do reach out to Dr. Elkind for evaluation and treatment.

 - Difficulty sticking out their tongue past their lower front teeth

 - Challenge in lifting their tongue to their upper teeth or moving their tongue from side to side

 - A tongue that appears notched or heart shaped when stuck out

 You should definitely reach out to Dr. Elkind if your baby is having trouble breast-feeding or is old enough to demonstrate problems with speech development.
 Older children may complain of trouble eating certain foods.

 Sometimes, a wait-and-see approach is the best course of action.
 Your child may do just fine with a compromised frenulum.
 In some cases, the frenulum loosens on its own over time.

 But, if you want your child’s tongue-tie fixed right away to avoid possible problems or your child is demonstrating troubles with breastfeeding or other oral function, Dr. Elkind offers a surgical solution.

 A simple surgery, called a frenotomy, is performed right in the office of Dr. Elkind.
-He numbs the area and then uses sterile scissors to snip the frenulum free.
+He numbs the area and then uses Laser to snip the frenulum free.
 Discomfort is minimal as there aren’t a lot of nerve endings or blood vessels in this tissue.
 Your baby should be able to breastfeed immediately after the procedure.